HSV Maloo

-The Holden Special Vehicles Maloo (HSV Maloo), is a performance coupé utility vehicle produced by Holden Special Vehicles (HSV) from 1990 to 2017.
-As Holden's designated performance vehicle division HSV introduced the Maloo model in 1990, based on the Holden Utility (VG), offered with the 5.0-litre Holden V8 engine.
+The HSV Maloo is a performance coupé utility vehicle which was produced by Holden Special Vehicles from 1990 to 2017.
+As Holden's designated performance vehicle division, Holden Special Vehicles introduced the Maloo model in 1990, based on the Holden Utility (VG), offered with the 5.0-litre Holden V8 engine.
 The VU Series Maloo was the first with the LS1 engine and introduced the Maloo R8 specification.

 In 2006 a Z Series Maloo R8 driven by Mark Skaife set the Guinness World Record for the fastest production utility / pickup truck with an average speed of 271.44 km/h.

 The 'Maloo' name comes from a word in an Aboriginal language for "Storm" or "Thunder".